nodejs/node-addon-api/doc/basic_types.md

 bool StrictEquals(const Value& other) const;
 ```

-- `[in] other` - The value to compare against
+- `[in] other` - The value to compare against.

-Tests if this value strictly equals another value.
+Returns true if the other `Napi::Value` is strictly equal to this one.

 #### Env
 ```cpp
 Napi::Env Env() const;
 ```

-Gets the environment the value is associated with.
-See `napi_env` for more
+Returns the environment that the value is associated with.
+See
-details about environments.
+[`Napi::Env`](env.md) for more details about environments.

 #### IsEmpty
 ```cpp
 bool IsEmpty() const;
 ```

-Checks if the value is uninitialized.
+Returns `true` if the value is uninitialized.

 An empty value is invalid, and most attempts to perform an operation on an
 empty value will result in an exception.
 Note an empty value is distinct from
 JavaScript `null` or `undefined`, which are valid values.

 When C++ exceptions are disabled at compile time, a method with a `Value`
 return type may return an empty value to indicate a pending exception.
-So when
+If C++
-not using C++ exceptions, callers should check whether the value is empty
+exceptions are not being used, callers should check the result of
-before attempting to use it.
+`Env::IsExceptionPending` before attempting to use the value.

 #### Type
 ```cpp
 napi_valuetype Type() const;
 ```

-Gets the underlying `napi_valuetype` of the value.
+Returns the underlying N-API `napi_valuetype` of the value.

 #### IsUndefined
 ```cpp